Copper(II) lactate

 Copper(II) lactate, also referred to as cupric lactate, is the chemical compound with the formula Cu(C_{3}H_{5}O_{3})_{2}.
 It is a green powder that readily dissolves in hot water to form a green solution, often more blue than the acetate.
 This complex has been used to modify the solubility of copper(II) in alkaline media, which allows controlled electrodeposition of cuprous oxide.

+Preparation

+Copper(II) lactate can be prepared by reacting lactic acid with copper hydroxide.